(Formerly the Humanitarian Leadership Programme)

-The Humanitarian Leadership Programme is a uniquely intensive and challenging leadership programme designed specifically for humanitarians.
+The Graduate Certificate in Humanitarian Leadership (GCHL) is a uniquely intensive and challenging leadership programme designed specifically for humanitarians.

 The Graduate Certificate of Humanitarian Health (GCHH) provides an academic avenue to prepare health professionals for practice in the field of humanitarian health.